MatteoJoliveau/stories/content/unnamed/srd.md

 There are many games and systems that influenced me while designing Unnamed.
 I can't of course avoid mentioning the great precursor of all modern RPGs, [Dungeons & Dragons].
 Many aspects of Unnamed are taken from the classic D20 and six-scores system pioneered by D&D.

-A special mention goes to [Lady Blackbird] by [John Harper], for inspiring the traits and qualities system.
-Lady Blackbird uses a similar scheme of traits and tags that are used to influence rolls, although they are much more liberal in their application as our rolls are quite different.
-I considered also importing the dice pool and 50% dice mechanics from it, but I wanted something that could be played with just one or two dice for the entire table, as I don't feel that many beginner players have a huge collection of D6s at hand.
+A special mention goes to [Lady Blackbird] by [John Harper], for inspiring the Traits and Qualities system.
+Lady Blackbird uses a similar scheme of Traits and tags that are used to influence rolls, although they are much more liberal in their application as our rolls are quite different.
+I also considered importing the dice pool and 50% dice mechanics from it, but I wanted something that could be played with just one or two dice for the entire table, as I don't feel that many beginner players have a huge collection of D6s at hand.

 From [Skyfarer], the wonderful RPG system set in the world of [Fallen London], I took the use of the D10 instead of the more classic D20.
-I noticed while playing Skyfarer that the lower numbers generated by the die where easier to grasp for new players, while still keeping a light number-crunching feel that is more commonly found in more complicated RPG systems.
+I noticed while playing Skyfarer that the lower numbers generated by the die were easier to grasp for new players, while still keeping a light number-crunching feel that is more commonly found in more complicated RPG systems.

 ## Licensing